Mather Tower: History

 It was designed by Herbert Hugh Riddle (1875–1939), the architect of the Chicago Theological Seminary, as headquarters for the Mather Stock Car Company, a builder of rail cars for transporting livestock.
 Its design was greatly influenced by the pioneering Chicago Zoning Ordinance of 1923, which placed no limit on the height of new buildings as long as the surface area of the structure's uppermost floor did not exceed 25% of its footprint.
 This resulted in a multitude of tall, slender, "setback" towers, of which the Mather is an extreme and unusual example.
 The top floor of the octagonal spire has only 280 sqft of floor space.

+The general contractors were W.A.
+Illsey.
+The masonry work was done by R.F.
+Wilson and Company. the steel framing was erected by Overland Construction Company.
+Northwestern Terra-Cotta executed the cream colored terra cotta ornament.

 Mather Company's founder, Alonzo Mather (a descendant of Cotton Mather) is said to be responsible for a number of the building's distinctive design features, including the octagonal tower.
 Initial plans called for construction of a second, identical building on North Michigan Avenue, behind the Mather and connected to it by a ground-floor arcade, but onset of the Great Depression in 1929 forced its cancellation.

 By the 1990s the building had fallen into significant disrepair.
 In 2000 the 4-story "cupola" at the top of the building was demolished because of structural deterioration and safety concerns, after chunks of terra cotta began falling from the facade.
 Damage was sufficiently extensive that consideration was given to dismantling the remaining 17 stories of the octagonal spire as well.

 In 2000 Masterworks Development Corporation purchased the structure and undertook a complete restoration.
 In November 2002, the final phase of the project was initiated when a helicopter lifted the steel framework for a new cupola from a river barge to the top of the tower.

 The lower, rectangular portion of the building currently houses the River Hotel, while the octagonal upper stories are occupied by a branch of the Club Quarters chain of membership corporate accommodations.

 Mather Tower was designated a Chicago Historic Landmark in 2001, and in 2006 it received a National Preservation Honor Award from the National Trust for Historic Preservation.

-Architecture and Structure
+Architecture and structure

-The Neo-Gothic, otherwise referred to as the Gothic Revival, Style used in the design was part of the result of the "search" for a style of American Architecture at the time.
-The style had heavy influence on American architecture after its birth in England during the 18th Century (Middle).
-Neo-Gothic is a founding style seen all around the other late 19th Century and early 20th Century buildings in Chicago, and was a long lasting style around early America in general.
+The Neo-Gothic, otherwise referred to as the Gothic Revival, Style used in the design was part of the result of the search for a style of American architecture at the time.
+The style had heavy influence on American architecture after its birth in England during the mid-18th century.
+Neo-Gothic is a founding style seen in other late 19th century and early 20th century buildings in Chicago, and was a long-lasting style around America of the time in general.